Key Takeaways

 Conclusion

 The rise of the mushroom burial suit and the subsequent shift toward mycelium coffins represents a growing desire for a "good death"—one that honors the earth as much as the individual.
 By choosing an infinity burial, you are opting out of a polluting industry and into a cycle of renewal.
-As we move through 2025, these options are becoming more accessible, affordable, and scientifically refined.
+During 2025, these options are becoming more accessible, affordable, and scientifically refined.

 If you are concerned about the environmental impact of your final arrangements, understanding the Carbon Footprint of Funerals is a great next step in your pre-planning journey.